RyanClementsHax/notes/cloud/aws/devOps.md

   - UI provided to create these
   - automates deployments of aws resources, but not applications and code onto hosts
     - not to on prem tho

+## CDK
+  - good library for IAC
+  - has a terraform plugin
+  - many patterns on the [internet](https://cdkpatterns.com/)